-- Stability in South Asia will be seriously weakened as Pakistan approaches a nuclear weapons capability threatening to India. - The potential for a preventive military strike by India, the consequence of which could well be a fourth Indo-Pakistani war, will increase. - The likely alternative is that India will establish its own nuclear force, thus making India and Pakistan the first pair of nuclear armed adversaries in the Third World. - When Pakistan achieves the capability to test a nuclear device, the value it places on its security ties with the United States may slow Pakistan's nuclear efforts, including the deferral of a nuclear test.
-In the meantime, Pakistani efforts to amass plutonium could jeopardize the US-Pakistani relationship. - Israel Its attack against Iraq's nuclear research center last year illustrates the destabilizing implications of further movement toward nuclear proliferation in the region.
+- Stability in South Asia will be seriously weakened as Pakistan approaches a nuclear weapons capability threatening to India. - The potential for a preventive military strike by India, the consequence of which could well be a fourth Indo-Pakistani war, will increase. - -- The likely alternative is that India will establish its own nuclear force, thus making India and Pakistan the first pair of nuclear armed adversaries in the Third World. - When Pakistan achieves the capability to test a nuclear device, the value it places on its security ties with the United States may slow Pakistan's nuclear efforts, including the deferral of a nuclear test.
+In the meantime, Pakistani efforts to amass plutonium could jeopardize the US-Pakistani relationship. - Israel nuclear proliferation in the region.
 Israeli concerns will persist, particularly as both Iraq and Libya will continue their attempts to obtain a nuclear weapons capability.